rust-lang/book/nostarch/chapter13.md

 ```

 The code in Listing 13-14 doesn’t do anything; the closure we’ve specified
 never gets called.
-The warning reminds us why: iterator adaptors are lazy, and
+The warning reminds us why: iterator adapters are lazy, and
 we need to consume the iterator here.

 To fix this warning and consume the iterator, we’ll use the `collect` method,